Parameters by theme

 Parameters Values Description

-cursor (“*” OR “hash string”) This parameter allows you to chain your requests in calls that return more than 100 clusters by supplying the next_page_cursor response to your next call.
-For more information about using cursor with the News API, take a look at the documentation page.
+cursor (“*” OR “hash string”) Chain your requests in calls that return more than 100 clusters by supplying the next_page_cursor response to your next call.
+For more information about using the cursor with the News API, take a look at the documentation page.

-per_page int This parameter allows you to specify the maximum number of clusters to be returned by your query.
+per_page int Specify the maximum number of clusters to be returned by your query.
 The maximum value is 100, for more than 100 results cursor can be used.

 Common workflows